MonoRollBot: 3-DOF Spherical Robot with Underactuated Single Compliant Actuator Design: Robot Design

 \subsection{Overall Structure}

 The robot, referred to as MonoRollBot, is a 3-DOF spherical robot designed to achieve rolling and balancing within a spherical shell as shown in Fig. \ref{fig:robot_design}.
+All components of the robot, except for the motor, are fabricated using 3D printing technology.
+Polylactic acid (PLA) is used as the printing material due to its mechanical efficiency and sufficient strength, which are essential for maintaining the structural integrity and operation of the robot while minimizing its weight.
 The robot's body integrates both a linear actuator and a rotating mass system, forming the core mechanism for movement and stability on $\Sigma_l$ frame.
 The key design goal is to enable spherical motion with an underactuated mechanism, utilizing fewer motors (only one motor here) to achieve efficient movement of mass-point on $\Sigma_m$ frame.
 The robot consists of a rolling shell with the frame of $\Sigma_s$ and an internal driving structure.
 The external rolling shell encapsulates the internal components, providing protection and omnidirectional motion on a flat surface.
 The movement is characterized by a global coordinate system defined by $\Sigma_o$.